 Flexibility in Work is the New Trend

 Companies are opting for remote professionals more and more.
 The obligation to be present at the office premises is taking a backseat.
-Workers can connect with co-workers and colleagues from anywhere at any given time through devices and internet.
+Workers can connect with co-workers and colleagues from anywhere at any given time through devices and the internet.
 Moreover, 65% workers feel that telecommuting will make them more productive rather than working from a traditional workplace.

 - Work-life balance (79%)